enketo/blog/_posts/2015-05-19-install-enketo.md

 Nothing in this section is specific to Enketo.
 You can also use one of the thousands of SSL-certificate-installation-tuturials on the web.

 Purchase an SSL certificate for your (sub)domain somewhere.
-This shouldn't cost more than [$10/year](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl.aspx?aff=85649).
+This should not cost more than [$10/year](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl.aspx?aff=85649).
 You will be asked to provide a _"CSR"_.
 The recommended way of generating a CSR is to log in to your Enketo server and:

 ```bash
 sudo mkdir /etc/nginx/ssl